VinAIResearch/LeMul/README.md

       year={2021}
 }
 ```
-**Please CITE** our paper whenever our datasets or model implementation is used to help produce published results or incorporated into other software.
+**Please CITE** our paper whenever our model implementation is used to help produce published results or incorporated into other software.

 ## Getting Started